Working with Point Clouds in BIM

 These solids can be the base for a more complex BIM Model.
 Use modeling commands to complete the building and add BIM data with Bimify, Automatch and Propagate to quickly transform your point cloud into a complete BIM Building.

-It may be helpful to turn on the Pointcloud Nearest Point ESNAPsetting.
+It may be helpful to turn on the Pointcloud Nearest Point ESNAPsetting (PCNEAREST command/3DOSMODE system variable).
 This snap setting significantly improves your ability to select relevant point cloud points.

 About POINTCLOUDPROJECTSECTION

-POINTCLOUDPROJECTSECTION automatically generates a raster image with optional contour lines out of a defined section box.
+The POINTCLOUDPROJECTSECTION command automatically generates a raster image with optional contour lines out of a defined section box.
 These lines can be easily manipulated into a detailed 2D drawing.

 For more information about this command, visit the Command reference article POINTCLOUDPROJECTSECTION.